TIER 2: CHARGE

 ❌ No collapsing or weight shift

-Builds strength through posture, tension, and midline control.
-Challenges thoracic position under load and reinforces full range through the hips and knees.
+Builds full-body strength through posture and midline control.
+Reinforces thoracic positioning under load and drives power from hips to knees.

 ✔ Flat back, even pull from the floor